 Mark and Brenda had been married for 22 years and had two daughters together.
 The youngest, Alexandra, was still at prep school and after Mark’s death the family were desperate that she be able to remain at this particular establishment to enable continuity of care during a time when the family’s lives had been turned upside down.

 Unfortunately the family’s financial situation meant this was not possible so Mark’s Commanding Officer asked The Soldiers’ Charity for assistance.
-We immediately made a three-year grant to cover the cost of Alex’s school fees; this was done before Mark was repatriated back to his family in Northern Ireland.
-This commitment by the charity meant that Alex was supported until she finished prep school, thus ensuring minimal upheaval to her routine and education at such a tragic time.
+We immediately made a three-year grant to cover the cost of Alix’s school fees; this was done before Mark was repatriated back to his family in Northern Ireland.
+This commitment by the charity meant that Alix was supported until she finished prep school, thus ensuring minimal upheaval to her routine and education at such a tragic time.

 However Mark’s death was a catalyst for his friends and family to become further involved with our charity.
 In the summer of 2010, three of his closest friends undertook the run of their lives in his memory.
 They ran the 851 miles from John O’Groats to Land’s End in just 17 days – a double marathon a day to raise money for ourselves and two other service charities.
 They called it the ‘Undentable Run’ after the nickname given to Mark by his Commanding Officer.